rlee32/forward-k-opt/readme.txt

 Removed edges must occur in traversal order.
 Candidates for removal are limited to edges coming "after" (in terms of traversal order) the most recently removed edge.

+Warning: this implementation will take a long time per iteration for bad tours, as the search radius is dynamic and dependent on current-tour segment lengths, and the best improvment is found.

 Compilation:
 1. Make sure "CXX" in "makefile" is set to the desired compiler.
 2. Run "make".